lehy/ocaml-sklearn/README.md

 Each module has a conversion function to `Py.Object.t`, so that you can always escape and use `pyml` directly if the API provided here is incomplete.

+No attempt is made to expose features marked as deprecated.

 ## Development notes